ltelab/tstore/docs/source/01_key_concepts.rst

 TSDF
 ----

-A `TSDF` is a table-like object where each column is a `TSArray`.
-It is a convenient way to map multiple time series (e.g., multiple variables) to a common index (e.g., a given station).
+A `TSDF` is a table-like object where multiple columns can be of type `TSArray`.
+It is a convenient table-format to map multiple time series (e.g., multiple variables) to a common index (e.g., a given station).
 The following diagram illustrates how a `TSDF` object is composed of `TSArray` objects, which are themselves composed of `TS` objects:

 .. image:: static/tsdf.svg
   :width: 400